-A no extension or no increase statement may be set aside in the circumstances set out in Notes 2 and 3 to this Rule 18 above only if the offeror has specifically reserved the right to do so in such circumstances at the time the statement was made: applies whether or not the offer was this recommended at the outset.
-The first offer document sent to shareholders in which mention is made of the statement must contain prominent reference to this reservation (precise details of which must also be included in the document).
+A no extension or no increase statement may be set aside only if the offeror has specifically reserved the right to do so at the time the statement was made; this applies whether or not the offer was recommended at the outset.
+The first document in which mention is made of the statement must contain prominent reference to this reservation (precise details of which must also be included in the document).
 Any subsequent mention by the offeror of the statement must be accompanied by a reference to the reservation or, at the least, to the relevant sections in the document containing the details.
+Notes 2 and 3 to this Rule 18 describe examples of specific types of reservation to set aside a no extension or no increase statement.
+However, other types of reservation may also be made, provided that the reservation does not depend solely on subjective judgements by the offeror or its directors or the fulfilment of which is in their hands.
 If the right to set aside the statement has not been specifically reserved as set out above, only in wholly exceptional circumstances will the offeror be allowed to extend or increase its offer, as the case may be (except for a 14 day extension pursuant to Rule 15.3), even if a recommendation from the board of the offeree company is forthcoming or if the offer is unconditional in all respects.